Treoir Nua – Misson Transition Programme

 Before the school commences, students and their parents/guardians are invited to attend the school for a breakfast meeting with an introduction to the schooli with additional meetings held with incoming first years prior to starting first year and a month after commencement to review the first few weeks in school.

-Students who are supported by the Learning Support Department include individuals who have been identified by a psychologist or health care professional as having a Specific Learning Difficulty (e.g. Dyslexia), Developmental Co-ordination Disorder (Dyspraxia), Attention Deficit Disorder (ADD /ADHD), Autistic Spectrum Disorder, Speech and Language Difficulties, mild General Learning Difficulties or those whose learning has been affected by a Physical Difficulty.
+Students who are supported by the SLS Department include individuals who have been identified by a psychologist or health care professional as having a Specific Learning Difficulty (e.g. Dyslexia), Developmental Co-ordination Disorder (Dyspraxia), Attention Deficit Disorder (ADD /ADHD), Autistic Spectrum Disorder, Speech and Language Difficulties, mild General Learning Difficulties or those whose learning has been affected by a Physical Difficulty.

 Other students who are struggling with the demands of the curriculum may also be eligible for short-term interventions.